openpd-dev/openpd/docs/src/tutorials/howto_useunit/main.rst

 -------------------------
 .. note::

-    The definition of constants is different from other unit.
-The constants always has the ``quantity.relative_value=1`` as we treat them as the criterion in their dimension instead of the simple operation of SI units.
+    The definition of constants is different from other units.
+The constants always have the ``quantity.relative_value=1`` as we treat them as the criterion in their dimension instead of the simple operation of SI units.
 And ``quantity.value`` corresponds to the real value of their definition

 **Input**: